jeffbryner/gcp-cloudrun-python-pipeline/cloudrun/README.md

 This directory is a standalone terraform concern, separate from the /cicd directory.

 Be sure to rename backend.tf.example to backend.tf including the name of the state bucket created from your work in the /cicd directory.
+Also be sure to reference your target project in the terraform.tfvars file (example included).

 It is called from the same triggers, so change source and push to trigger a build.